LHNCBC/ucum-lhc/README.md

 Retrieves a list of units commensurable, i.e., that can be converted from and to, a specified unit.
 Returns an error if the "from" unit cannot be found.
 If necessary, you can filter the list of units by specifying a list of unit categories that should be in the resulting list.

 **Parameters**:
 1) fromUnit: the name/unit string
-2) categoryList:  optional parameter - the list of unit categories
+2) categoryList:  optional parameter - the list of unit categories; possible list values: 'Clinical', 'Nonclinical', 'Obsolete', 'Constant'

 **Returns**: an array containing two elements:
 * 0: an array of commensurable units if any were found, each of which is an